-Here's the mise en place you'll need for these spiced chocolate chunk cookies:
+Here's the mise en place you'll need for these chocolate chunk cookies:

 - Bring the eggs and butter to room temperature.
-Take the butter out of the fridge a few hours (or the night before) before you plan to bake.
-It should be soft but not greasy.
-Submerge the eggs in hot water for 5-10 minutes before use.
+To quickly soften butter, microwave the wrapped sticks 3-4 seconds per side.
+Room temperature butter should be soft and pliable but slightly cool to the touch and not melty or greasy.
+To bring eggs to room temperature, submerge them in very hot water for 5-10 minutes before use.

 - Make sure you have vanilla ready.
 I can't tell you the number of times I've started baking only to realize I've misplaced or run out of vanilla.
 Make sure you have it before you start!

 - Hand chop the chocolate.
 It's tempting to wait and do this at the last minute, but you'll be glad you did it at the beginning.
 This also makes it more likely you'll remember to set aside ⅓ cup chopped chocolate to use for topping the cookies.

 Start by creaming the butter and sugar together in the bowl of your stand mixer.